torkildr/raspberry-display/README.md

 text        | *text to display* | Changes the text to render.
-It will not change other parameters, like scroll mode. text-time   | *text to display* | Shows the current time, together with a user supplied text time        | *optional format* | Display a dynamic time, using `strftime` formatting. scroll-left  | n/a | Scroll text from right to left scroll-right | n/a | Scroll text from left to right scroll-auto  | n/a | Scroll text if it exceeds the display area scroll-none  | n/a | Disable scrolling scroll-reset | n/a | Restart scrolling, typically useful when changing text brightness   | 0-15 | Set display brightness
+It will not change other parameters, like scroll mode. text-time   | *text to display* | Shows the current time, together with a user supplied text time        | *optional format* | Display a dynamic time, using `strftime` formatting. scroll      | left  | Scroll text from right to left scroll      | right | Scroll text from left to right scroll      | auto  | Scroll text if it exceeds the display area scroll      | none  | Disable scrolling scroll      | reset | Restart scrolling, typically useful when changing text brightness  | 0-15  | Set display brightness

 ## Building
 First install the system pre-requisites and the WiringPi library.